When to Call a Mobile Mechanic: A Beginner’s Guide

 • Empty and defrost the freezer and fridge.

-• Inspect the RV for holes or openings and plug them with a non-rusting metal dish pads to prevent critters getting in.
+• Inspect the RV for holes or openings and plug them with non-rusting metal dish pads to prevent critters from getting in.

 • Place dryer sheets or cedar chips inside the RV to deter pests.